Skip to Content

 Give Yourself a “Reward” when you make it to your Workout Goal

-Motivation is a number one issue when it comes to sticking with workout routines, especially for those of us who are lazier and may not be used to putting in the necessary time to build strong workout strategies.
+Motivation is the number one issue when it comes to sticking with workout routines, especially for those of us who are lazier and may not be used to putting in the necessary time to build strong workout strategies.
 One way to combat this is by giving yourself a reward every time you meet a goal in your workout plan.

-Now by a reward, I don’t mean go out and eat all the sweets and desserts you want to, I mean schedule yourself some time to yourself or treat yourself to a healthy snack.
+Now, by a reward, I don’t mean go out and eat all the sweets and desserts you want to, I mean schedule yourself some time to yourself or treat yourself to a healthy snack.
 There are many delicious and healthy alternative desserts and snacks that won’t bog you down and make your body feel crummy!
 If you need some inspiration, check out the ones I listed here

-But a reward can also be nonfood related such as, treating yourself to a bubble bath or giving yourself an hour of uninterrupted TV time.
+But a reward can also be nonfood-related, such as treating yourself to a bubble bath or giving yourself an hour of uninterrupted TV time.

 Check off goals as you go